-While many of these terms are used interchangeably, it is rare to hear houses from shipping containers called shipping crate homes, but you would not be incorrect using the term.
+While many of these terms are used interchangeably, it is rare to hear houses built from shipping containers called shipping crate homes, but you would not be incorrect using the term.
 Throughout this site the terms are used interchangeably.

-Instead of letting the containers continue to clog up the environment, creative folks and firms have taken to repurposing the containers into eye-catching, economical housing.
+Instead of letting the containers continue to clog up the environment, creative folks and firms have taken to repurposing the containers into eye-catching, economical shipping container housing.
 We’ve been online following sea container houses since 2004 and we can tell you the trend has been growing heavily since at least 2010.

 Countries across the globe are embracing the container home movement, with container conversion projects in regions that include the US, the UK, New Zealand, Chili, Canada, Spain, South Africa, the Netherlands, Poland, Estonia, Norway, Switzerland and Australia – just to name a few.

 Storage container houses are particularly popular with the eco-conscious crowd, thanks to their environmental benefits – but those aren’t the only advantages of living in ship container homes.
 Popular Mechanics and CBS News note a number of pros and cons of modern container homes.

 With the popularity of shipping container housing on the rise, more information about ship crate homes is available for consumers.

 We won’t lie and say there aren’t a few disadvantages of living in sea container homes – but they may be easily outweighed by the benefits and creative flair.

 Not all shipping containers are created equal.
 You have several types from which to choose, each with different characteristics and costs.
 Grabbing a container and calling it a day won’t take you very far, either, as you still need the know-how and amendments to transform the container from a cargo carrier to your home sweet home.

 More than 50 different types of shipping containers are available, although not all would be ideal as the foundation of a home.

 Some of the more common types of containers you may run across in your research include: